radareorg/radare2-book/basic_commands/print_modes.md

 ###3.5.7 Disassembly

-The `pd` command is the one used to disassemble code, it accepts a numeric value to specify how many opcodes are wanted to be disassembled.
-The `pD` one acts in the same way, but using a number-of-bytes instead of counting instructions.
+The `pd` command is used to disassemble code.
+It accepts a numeric value to specify how many opcodes should be disassembled.
+The `pD` command is similar but instead of a number of instructions it decompiles a given number of bytes.

      d : disassembly N opcodes   count of opcodes
      D : asm.arch disassembler   bsize bytes